-As women, we often identify with matters of the heart and give much emotional energy to partners, children, parents, friends and community.
-Being pulled in so many directions, we can be stretched thin, which creates stress and renders us more susceptible to heart disease.
 Although it is the number one cause of death for women in the United States, most women do not know enough about heart disease to know how to protect themselves from it.
 The TM technique reduces risk factors of heart disease and its recurrence.

 NIH funded cardiovascular research on TM